Protect sensitive messages and documents by using Information Rights Management (IRM) in Office 2016

 Organizations can define the permissions policies that appear in Office applications by creating rights policy templates.
 For example, you might define a rights policy template named Marketing Confidential, which specifies that documents or email messages that use the policy can only be opened by users inside that department.
-While there is no limit to the number of permission policies that can be created, Office can only display up to 20 policy templates at a time.
-Azure Rights Management provides two pre-defined organization-wide templates to which you can either add your own custom templates, or alternatively you can disable the templates if you want.
+While there's no limit to the number of permission policies that can be created, Office can only display up to 20 policy templates at a time.
+Azure Rights Management provides two predefined organization-wide templates.
+You can create your own custom templates or disable the existing ones if needed.

-While the ability to create and consume protected emails in Outlook 2016 does not require any special configuration in the email server, Exchange Server 2016 offers additional IRM-protected email functionality including RMS protection for Unified Messaging voice mail messages and Microsoft Outlook protection rules that can automatically apply IRM-protection to messages in Outlook 2016 before they leave the Microsoft Outlook client.
+In Outlook 2016, you can create and read protected emails without special email server settings.
+However, Exchange Server 2016 enhances this feature.
+It provides RMS protection for Unified Messaging voicemail messages and automatic IRM protection for messages in Outlook 2016 through Microsoft Outlook protection rules.
 Additionally, enabling IRM integration in Exchange Server allows users to create and consume protected emails in Outlook Web App and in Exchange ActiveSync IRM-enabled mobile devices.
 For more information, Information Rights Management in Exchange 2016.

 Setting up IRM for Office 2016